pyccel/pyccel/tutorial/cache_pyh_files.md

 Pyccel can compile the python file with the following command: `pyccel openmp.py --language fortran --flags="-fopenmp"` , It will then create the executable file `openmp`

-## picklizing the header file
+## Picklizing header files
 Pyccel uses the Python Module [pickle](https://docs.python.org/3/library/pickle.html) to cache the header files.\
 When compiling a header file pyccel will generate in the same directory a `.pyccel` file that contains the cached result of the parser,\
-This will accelerate the compiling process of big header files, by compiling them only once and storing the results for future compilation, Pyccel will generate a new\
+This will accelerate the compiling process of big header files, by compiling them only once and storing the results for future compilation, Pyccel will generate a new
 `.pyccel` when changing the `.pyh` or downloading a new version of Pyccel.